-ARTH_O 101 (3) Art and Visual Cultures of the World I
+ARTH_O 101 (3) Art Without Borders: Connecting Global Visual Cultures

-Introduction to art and visual cultures of major world regions from prehistory to the early modern period.
-[3-0-0]
+Introduction to arts and visual cultures of major world regions and their intersections, from the stone age to the early modern era.

-Introduction to art and visual cultures of major world regions from prehistory to the early modern period.
-[3-0-0]
+Introduction to arts and visual cultures of major world regions and their intersections, from the stone age to the early modern era.

-Introduction to art and visual cultures of major world regions from the early modern period to the present.
-[3-0-0]
+Introduction to key intersections between the arts and visual cultures of major world regions, from early modernity to the present.

 A survey of changing attitudes toward class, ethnicity, gender, and ideology as reflected in folk, blues, jazz, rock and hip-hop music and their accompanying visual cultures from the early 20th century to the early 21st century.
-Credit will be granted for only one of ARTH 115 or MUSC 115.
-[3-0-0] Equivalency: MUSC115
+Credit will be granted for only one of ARTH_O 115 or MUSC_O 115.
+Equivalency: MUSC_O 115

-Critical thinking about art and visual cultures of the world, past and present, and how visual works can be viewed closely, creatively analyzed, and interpreted.
-[3-0-0] Prerequisite: 3 credits of 100-level English.
+Critical thinking about art and visual cultures of the world, past and present, and how visual works across diverse media can be viewed closely, analyzed creatively, and interpreted with insight.
+Prerequisite: 3 credits of 100-level English.

 History, theory, and practice of performance art as a visual medium, a global language, and a political force.
 Explores a wide range of experimental and interdisciplinary performance art practices, including key contributions by Indigenous artists.
 Credit will be granted for only one of ARTH 309, CULT 309, THTR 309, or WRLD 309.
 Prerequisite: Third-year standing.
 Equivalency: CULT 380, THTR 309, WRLD 309.